Scatter Contour Chart

 If ‘None’ is selected as the aggregation method, duplicate labels may be displayed.

-7. Optional: Press the ‘Edit Color’ button palette to select an alternate color scheme.
+7. Optional: Press the ‘Edit Color’ button Edit Color to select an alternate color scheme.

 For a Scatter Contour chart you cannot bind a data field to the ‘Color’ region.